klasleino/fast-geometric-projections/README.md

 # fast-geometric-projections
 Tool for certifying local robustness in deep networks.

-This tool implements the algorithm described in the work, [Fast Geometric Projections for Local Robustness Certification](https://arxiv.org/pdf/2002.04742.pdf), appearing in ICLR 2021.
+This tool implements the algorithm described in the work, [Fast Geometric Projections for Local Robustness Certification](https://arxiv.org/pdf/2002.04742.pdf), appearing in ICLR 2021, and is maintained by the authors, Aymeric Fromherz, Klas Leino, Matt Fredrikson, Bryan Parno, and Corina Păsăreanu.

 If you use this tool, please use the following citation:
 ```bibtex